-On July 31, 2001, Charter Communications, Inc. extended an offer to High Speed Access Corp.
-(HSA), to purchase the contracts and associated assets of HSA that serve Charter's customers.
+On July 31, 2001, Charter extended an offer to High Speed Access Corp.
+(HSA) to purchase the contracts and associated assets of HSA that serve Charter's customers.
 The proposed purchase price for those contracts and assets is approximately \$73.0 million consisting of cash and the assumption of certain liabilities, subject to certain adjustments.
-In addition, as part of the proposed transaction consideration, all of the shares of Series D preferred stock of HSA held by Charter Ventures (our subsidiary) and its affiliate, Vulcan Ventures Incorporated, would be cancelled.
+In addition, as part of the proposed transaction consideration, all of the shares of Series D preferred stock of HSA held by Charter Ventures (our subsidiary) and its affiliate Vulcan Ventures Incorporated would be cancelled.

-Charter's offer has not been accepted by HSA and is subject to a number of conditions, including approval by the boards of directors of Charter Communications, Inc. and HSA, approval by the stockholders of HSA, third party consents, satisfactory completion of due diligence and negotiation of definitive agreements.
+Charter's offer has not been accepted by HSA and is subject to a number of conditions, including approval by the boards of directors of Charter and HSA, approval by the stockholders of HSA, third party consents, satisfactory completion of due diligence and negotiation of definitive agreements.

-Two class action law suits were recently filed against the Company.
-HSA and the members of HSA's Board of Directors (including certain members of Charter's Board of Directors and/or management who previously served on HSA's Board of Directors) on behalf of HSA stockholders.
-The actions allege breach of fiduciary duty to HSA's stockholders and seek to enjoin the proposed tranactions.
+Two class action law suits were recently filed against Charter Communications, Inc., HSA and the members of HSA's board of directors (including certain members of Charter Communications, Inc.'s board of directors and/or management who previously served on HSA's board) on behalf of HSA stockholders.
+The actions allege breach of fiduciary duty to HSA's stockholders and seek to enjoin the proposed transactions.